Spring training roundup: Napoli joins Indians, others wait | Taiwan News

 CARDINALS 6, RED SOX (SS) 1

 Shortstop Yairo Munoz got three hits for St. Louis.
-Brock Holt had two hits for Boston.
+Brock Holt had two hits for a Boston split squad.

 YANKEES 9, BLUE JAYS 8